SENIS applied for ISO 17025 Accreditation for the DC calibration of magnetic field up to 1.5T, with the accuracy of 0.1%.

 Optionally, AC calibration can be performed in the temperature range from -40°C to 160°C

-Calibration equipment: see SENIS dedicated set-up
+Calibration equipment: SENIS proprietary set-up

-The result of the probe angular calibration is a set of three numbers for each sensing axis of the Hall probe, which provides the information about the exact orientation of the Hall elements in the probe with respect to the co-ordinate system of the probe package.
+The result of the probe orthogonality calibration is a set of three numbers for each sensing axis of the Hall probe, which provides the information about the exact orientation of the Hall elements in the probe with respect to the co-ordinate system of the probe package.

-It is convenient to express the angular dependence of the Hall probe sensitivity by treating the sensitivity of a Hall element as a vector entity, S. Then the Hall voltage can be expressed as the scalar product of the vectors S and the vector of the magnetic field B:
+The Hall voltage can be expressed as the scalar product of the vectors S and the vector of the magnetic field B:

 Vh = S * B

-In the case of a 3-axis Hall probe, this equation can be re-written the matrix form
+In the case of a 3-axis Hall probe, this equation can be re-written the matrix form:

 [Vh] = [S] [B]

-In the later applications of the calibrated teslameter, this matrix equation can be readily solved to find the unknown (measured) vector [B]:
+In the later applications of the calibrated teslameter, this matrix equation can be solved to find the unknown (measured) vector [B]:

 [B] = [S]-1 [Vh]

-where [S]-1 denotes the inverse matrix of the sensitivity matrix [S].
+,where [S]-1 denotes the inverse matrix of the sensitivity matrix [S].

-Alternatively, the calibration result can be expressed as the angular errors of the magnetic sensing axes of a Hall device in the probe (tilt, roll and pitch angles) with reference to the probe coordinate system.
+Alternatively, calibration result can be expressed as the angular errors of the magnetic sensing axes of a Hall device in the probe (tilt, roll and pitch angles) with reference to the probe coordinate system.